 - Arts Administration (p.
-20)
+34)

 - Digital Media (p.
-21)
+34)

 - Museum Leadership (p.
-21)
+35)

-- NEW: Retail and Merchandising
+- · Retail and Merchandising (p.
+35)

 Full/Part-Time Options

 Graduate study in Digital Media, Fashion Design, Interior Architecture, and Interior Architecture & Design includes two years of full-time graduate study.
 Students may enroll in the Design Research or Urban Strategy programs on a full-time or part-time basis.
 There are some programs that require prerequisite coursework before entering into the graduate level studies.